stcorp/harp/doc/operations.rst

 It has the following format:

 ::
-    longitude0[degree_north],latitude0[degree_north],longitude1[degree_north],latitude1[degree_north],longitude2[degree_north],latitude2[degree_north],longitude3[degree_north],latitude3[degree_north],longitude4[degree_north],latitude4[degree_north]
-    -60.0,40.0,60.0,40.0,60.0,0.0,-60.0,0.0,-60.0,40.0
+    lon0,lat0,lon1,lat1,lon2,lat2,lon3,lat3
+    -60.0,40.0,60.0,40.0,60.0,0.0,-60.0,0.0
     ...

-It starts with a header with longitude, latitude for each polygon point with the units in square brackets.
-This examples show the coordinates of four vertices plus a duplicate point connecting the first and the last point of the polygon area.
-Thus, each line in the comma separated file specifies one polygon area.
+It starts with a header with longitude, latitude column headers (this header will be skipped by HARP).
+Then, each further line defines a polygon.
+Each polygon consists of the vertices as defined on that line.

 Examples
 --------